A python package for powder diffraction

-Other, undocumented, functionalities correspond to “modes” of the utility called profilex:
+Other, less documented, functionalities correspond to “modes” of the utility called profilex:

-- centering: Finding the centers of powder diffraction images in adxv binary format.
+- centering mode: Finding the centers of powder diffraction images in adxv binary format.

-- averaging: Radial integration (not averaging!) of one or more experimental powder diffraction patterns in adxv binary format.
+- averaging mode: Radial integration of one or more experimental powder diffraction patterns in adxv binary format.

-- averaging: Scaling of several powder experimental or simulated diffraction patterns to a single experimental or simulated pattern.
+- averaging mode: Scaling of several powder experimental or simulated diffraction patterns to a single experimental or simulated pattern.

-- difference: Calculating the difference of two scaled radially integrated experimental powder diffraction patterns.
+- difference mode: Calculating the difference of two scaled radially integrated experimental powder diffraction patterns.

 Although profilex is fully functional and heavily tested, its user interface (i.e. config file format, etc.) is very likely to change.
 For example, the modes will probably be split into different different utilities and several config file parameters will probably be renamed.
 The profilex utility is fairly well documented by comments in the config files that populate the test/test-profilex directory of the source distribution, as explained in the documentation.

-It is hoped that the entire RadialX package will be fully documented soon.
+It is hoped that the entire RadialX package will be fully and heavily documented soon.